-Thirty seven healthy koalas were fitted with radio collars and moved from the Manna Gum woodland to a habitat of mixed Eucalyptus tree species in the Great Otway National Park as part of a trial translocation.
+Thirty-seven healthy koalas were fitted with radio collars and moved from the Manna Gum woodland to a habitat of mixed Eucalyptus tree species in the Great Otway National Park as part of a trial translocation.

-Initial monitoring of the trial translocated koalas has shown positive results after 137 days with minimal adverse health impacts on most of the koalas.
-The last comprehensive monitoring of the trial translocated koalas is currently being delivered and will include condition assessment and removal of collars.
+Initial monitoring (at 137 days) of the trial translocated koalas has shown positive results, with minimal adverse health impacts on most of the koalas.
+The last comprehensive monitoring of the trial translocated koalas has been finalised and the Arthur Rylah Institute (ARI) is currently developing its report.